modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 differ those parameters have to be evaluated.
 In practice it can be complicated to separate those cases, and some tools attempt to evaluate the parameters even if the branches have the same equation size.

-Flat Modelica is designed to avoid such implicit evaluation of parameters, and thus this restriction is necessary.
+Base Modelica is designed to avoid such implicit evaluation of parameters, and thus this restriction is necessary.

-In Modelica a separate issue is that `if`-equations may contain connect and similar primitives that cannot easily be counted; but they are gone in Flat Modelica.
+In Modelica a separate issue is that `if`-equations may contain connect and similar primitives that cannot easily be counted; but they are gone in Base Modelica.

 ## Conditional components

-Flat Modelica does not have conditional components (see `condition-attribute` in the [grammar](grammar.md)).
+Base Modelica does not have conditional components (see `condition-attribute` in the [grammar](grammar.md)).
-All checks that apply to inactivated components in Full Modelica will need to be checked while generating Flat Modelica.
+All checks that apply to inactivated components in Full Modelica will need to be checked while generating Base Modelica.

-The full Modelica PR https://github.com/modelica/ModelicaSpecification/pull/3129 regarding conditional connectors is expected to make this restriction easier to handle when generating Flat Modelica.
+The full Modelica PR https://github.com/modelica/ModelicaSpecification/pull/3129 regarding conditional connectors is expected to make this restriction easier to handle when generating Base Modelica.

 ## Pure Modelica functions

-In addition to full Modelica's classification into _pure_ and _impure_, Flat Modelica adds the concept of a `pure constant` function, informally characterized by the following properties:
+In addition to full Modelica's classification into _pure_ and _impure_, Base Modelica adds the concept of a `pure constant` function, informally characterized by the following properties:
 - Only the output values of a function call influence the simulation result (considered free of side effects for purposes of program analysis).
 - The function itself only contributes with `constant` variability to expressions where it is called.
 That is, when the function is called with constant arguments, the result is assumed to be the same when evaluated at translation time and when evaluated at any point during simulation.
 - It is straight-forward to evaluate a call to a `pure constant` function at translation time.